area51/gallery-app/README.md

 There is a dependency on swift-collections, not needed, could have handled very easily the api returning repeated artworks in different pages but felt cleaner with Apples OrderedSet.
 Guess it's a nice dependency.

-If we call each app screen a scene, we have the Artwork scene and the Artist Details scene.
+If we call each app screen a `Scene`, we have the Artwork scene and the Artist Details scene.

 Those are defined as enuns that contain `Actions`, a `DataModel`, possibly another enum with view states, the `Coordinator` and the `ContentView`.

 `ViewCoordinators` can call other `ViewCoordinators` and be composable.
 Check how `ContentCoordinator` handles the coordinators for Artwork and Artist.

-Some explanation of how the Coordinator or Scenes work.
+Some explanation of how the Coordinator/Scenes work.
 Naming is something I'm still working on.

 ```swift